libin-n-g/Microblog/readme.md

 ## Microblog

 - A Simple Microblog which allows User to Post , Follow Users etc. Which has been made using Laravel Framework
-- Mini Project done as apart of Paradimes of Programming Course in IIT Palakkad
+- Mini Project done as apart of Paradimes of Programming Course in IIT Palakkad under the guidance of Dr. Mrinal Kanti Das